 Our program offers:

-• One-on-one writing consultations to help students refine their work, whether it’s for scholarship applications, residency personal statements, CVs, research papers, abstracts, patient notes, presentations, correspondence, recommendations, or even creative writing projects.
+- One-on-one writing consultations to help students refine their work, whether it’s for scholarship applications, residency personal statements, CVs, patient notes, presentations, correspondence, recommendations, or even creative writing projects.
+We can also consult on research papers and abstracts, though we require you to consult SERCC first.

 By bridging medicine and the humanities, we empower future physicians to find their voice, craft compelling narratives, and cultivate a deeper connection to the art of healing.
 Whether you’re preparing for residency, writing for publication, or exploring your own creative expression, we’re here to help.